Newport News Premises Liability Lawyer (Injuries at Businesses)

 A serious injury or accident can be emotionally and financially devastating.
 Medical costs, permanent disability and rehabilitation can continue for years after the accident, while the emotional impact to the injured party can last a lifetime.
 Injuries that occur at a place of business or on the property of another person involve a different set of issues to auto accidents and require experienced representation to recover the maximum possible damages.
 If you have been injured on someone else’s premises, Cooper Hurley Injury Lawyers can help.
 Unlike some other personal injury law firms, we have a specialized premises liability team and willingly take on these difficult cases.

 Our law practice is dedicated to working with people who have suffered an injury on someone else’s property.
 Our Newport News premises liability and injuries at businesses attorneys, with more than 40 years of combined experience practicing personal injury law, understand the fear and uncertainty that you might be feeling in such a situation.
-Our personal injury attorneys goal is to protect your rights and get you the compensation you need.
+Our accident lawyers in Newport News work to protect your rights and get you the compensation you need.

 Premises Liability Cases Can Take Many Forms

 Premises liability refers to the legal responsibility of landowners to make their property reasonably free of defects or dangers.
 This responsibility takes many forms and applies in a wide variety of scenarios, especially on commercial or rental property.
 Premises liability covers: